jeff5/very-slow-jython/docs/src/site/sphinx/architecture/object-implementation.rst

 Type Slots
 **********

-The implementation of object type in CPython depends on a pointer in every ``PyObject`` to a ``PyTypeObject``, in which a two-level table structure gives operational meaning, by means of a pointer to function, to each of the fundamental operations that any object could, in principle, support.
+We have adopted from CPython the general principle of type slots as a way to cache ``MethodHandle``\s to the special methods on each type, that implement its specialisation of the fundamental operations needed by the byte-code interpreter.
+(Our interpreter is actually in the class ``CPythonFrame``, a specialisation of ``PyFrame``.)

 Apparent Obsession with ``MethodHandle``